 However, working from home eliminates your ability to do that.
 Hence, people should start considering using phone or video calls.
 Or else, it will negatively affect your productivity when something urgent comes up.

 Apart from these scientific methods to boost your productivity, it is important to keep in mind that you are just a human being, not a machine.
 Working non-stop might not be a good idea even when you follow all the guidelines for an effective home–based business.
 Therefore, office workers should create incentives for themselves.

 It doesn’t need to be something big or throwing a party on Zoom.
 After finishing your tasks of the day, indulging yourself in a nice, romantic movie in the middle of the week while cuddling in bed to refresh your energy is a great idea.
 Or, ordering delicious food for dinner that is normally quite expensive for you to eat is highly recommended.

 Even though this is not a wise thing to do on a normal basis, you should allow yourself to shop online for some cute little things or nice clothes if you feel overwhelmed with work.
-There are many promotions offered by brands during the pandemic that we should utilize.
+Brands offer many promotions during the pandemic that we should utilize.
 Receiving the packages of something you like, delivered right to your door is definitely a good incentive for the day.

-Incentives and self-reward give workers the sense of having something to look forward to, which is a good thing now that all of the fun at work has been eliminated by the pandemic.
+Incentives and self-reward give workers the sense of having something to look forward to, which is a good thing now that the pandemic has eliminated all of the fun at work.
 This is as important as keeping a regular work schedule or hydrating.
 At the end of the day, work should not be all about hustling, it should include some incentives where you are allowed to have fun and relax!

-It is discouraging to be trapped in the house without any face-to-face interaction with other people at work.
+Being trapped in the house without face-to-face interaction with other people at work is discouraging.
 Working from home takes away all the joyfulness someone can find while working, such as chatting with your coworkers during breaks, grabbing lunch together, or simply just having someone sit next to you while working.